 What is an endurance or sportive bike?

-- Specific carbon layups to improve the compliancy of a frame
+- Specific carbon layups to improve the compliance of a frame

 - More relaxed geometry to keep you comfortable for longer

-An endurance bike, otherwise referred to as a sportive bike, is a bike that has been designed to make long days in the saddle just that little bit easier by providing a more comfortable ride that should not only protect your backside from all the vibrations passing through your seatpost and saddle, but should also keep your legs fresher after multiple hours on the road.
+An endurance bike, otherwise referred to as a sportive or gran fondo bike, is a bike that has been designed to make long days in the saddle just that little bit easier by providing a more comfortable ride that should not only protect your backside from all the vibrations passing through your seat-post and saddle, but should also keep your legs fresher after multiple hours on the road.

-These bikes have become increasingly popular in the UK over the last few years for two main reasons.
-First, the huge growth of sportives has meant that there are more and more people whose main concern when buying a new bike is that it make eating up the miles on long rides that bit more pleasant.
-And second, because British roads are so poor compared to most roads abroad, British riders generally value a bike that is able to take the worst out of rough tarmac.
+These bikes have become increasingly popular over the last few years for two main reasons.
+First, the huge growth of sportives and fondos has meant that there are more and more people whose main concern when buying a new bike is that it make eating up the miles on long rides that bit more pleasant.
+And second, most people don't get to ride on velvety Swiss roads, and such to tackle broken pavement and chip seal most ridersgenerally value a bike that is able to take the worst out of rough tarmac.

 Here's our pick of the best endurance bikes, before we go on to explain exactly what features you should look out for when searching for a bike in this category.